paras-d/TumblrCards/README.md

 # TumblrCards
-A text based multiplayer strategy card game written by members of the Tumblr Comp Sci community.
+A text based multiplayer strategy card game written by members of the Tumblr Computer Science community.

 We are still in the idea's phase so for now I will be setting up the program to at least generate a 60 card deck to be used for this game.

 #### IDEAS

-We could create suits categories and  have it like an RPG style - with health and energy for attacks so taking it turn based, and each card in every category could have certain abilities, health's, manas of their own or something?
-Then att/def points?

-What if it's am entirely creature based game?
-No spells or anything but the creatures have the spell like abilities on them?
-That would make the turn based aspect a lot easier to code because there wouldn't be any "instant" type spells.
-Just triggers on creatures.
+As larger ideas are discussed in Slack they will be added here for reference,

 #### TODO's
 - [X] Create basic class for a card